-Dr. Jolene Brighten is a women’s naturopathic medical doctor, author and leading expert in hormonal birth control related problems.
-Her latest book, Beyond The Pill is an educational guide to claiming back our hormonal health.
+Dr. Jolene Brighten is a women’s naturopathic medical doctor, author and leading expert in hormonal birth control-related problems.
+Her latest book, Beyond The Pill is an educational guide to understanding hormonal imbalance and claiming back our hormonal health.
 It’s by no means anti-birth control, but rather a toolbox of information and resources to help women make the best decision for themselves and support their body whatever stage they are at.

 Below is an abbreviated version of the hormone quiz Dr. Brighten uses to help determine which hormonal imbalances you might be struggling with.
 Once you understand your hormones you can seek out the right kind of help, and begin your journey to resetting them and reaching better health.

 The Hormonal Imbalance Quiz

 Here’s how to take the quiz: As you read through the eight categories, mark down the symptoms that apply to you currently.
 Total up your symptoms in each category, note how many apply to you and jot down the number in the box next to “TOTAL”.
 Once you’ve gone through each of the categories, take a look at Dr. Brighten’s results at the end.

 I feel irritable or experience mood swings.

 I have gained weight or have difficulty losing weight, especially around my hips, butt, and thighs.

 I’m emotionally fragile and/or I feel nostalgic about the past.

 My periods are fewer than three days.